Edit Blog Post

 Published: July 14th 2019

 We found out when we were in Crete that the locals are called Cretans, so we decide to have a friendly wager on what people from Corfu are called.
 Issy opts for Corfumites, while I go for Corfucians.
 The ever reliable Wikipedia tells us that the answer is Corfiotes.
-Issy is declared the winner in the basis that she got three of the last five letters right, while I got none, so she wins bragging rights until
+Issy is declared the winner on the basis that she got four of the last five letters right, while I only got two, so she wins bragging rights

 Prince Philip, the Duke of Edinburgh, was apparently born here in Corfu.